javaee/glassfish/README.txt

 	Documentation resources (online help, etc.) for the GlassFish project.

 - main-docs-l10n

 	L10n documentation resources (online help, etc.) for the GlassFish project.

-- master-pom

-	The common master pom.xml file used by all GlassFish projects.

 - maven-plugin